Trump administration takes final swipes at China and its companies

 On Thursday, Treasury also issued a general license exempting U.S. securities exchanges from the investment ban for transactions with newly blacklisted Chinese companies.
 The reprieve lasts a full year from the date of their addition to the blacklist, but the license does not clarify what happens after that period.

-Reporting by David Shepardson, Alexandra Alper, Lisa Lambert, David Brunnstrom and Mike Stone in Washington; Additional Reporting by Brenda Goh in Beijing, Tom Westbrook and Chen Aizhu in Singapore; Editing by Chris Sanders, Howard Goller and Lincoln Feast.
+Reporting by David Shepardson, Alexandra Alper, Lisa Lambert, David Brunnstrom and Mike Stone in Washington; Additional Reporting by Brenda Goh and Josh Horwitz in Shanghai and Tom Westbrook in Singapore; Editing by Chris Sanders, Howard Goller and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.